Three Childcare Options at Your New Duty Station

 The advantage of your ability to flexibly schedule your daycare needs comes with its own inherent disadvantage: The caregiver likely has other clients with their own flexible schedule needs, and often, scheduling occurs on a first come, first served basis.
 Further, whereas daycare in the home of a caregiver offers children the opportunity to improve upon their socialization with both other children and children of other ages, children with daycare in their own home do not have these opportunities unless there are siblings or the caregiver brings her own children.

-Fortunately for military families, the Department of Defense recognized the great need of military families to have easy access to a wide array of reliable caregivers at their duty stations, and thus they contracted with SitterCity, an online resource for pre-screened babysitters and nannies, to provide free access to the website since 2009.
+Fortunately for military families, the Department of Defense recognized the great need for military families to have easy access to a wide array of reliable caregivers at their duty stations, and thus they contracted with SitterCity, an online resource for pre-screened babysitters and nannies, to provide free access to the website since 2009.
 This resource provides military families with the peace of mind of knowing that their caregivers have completed background checks, references on file, and reviews from other parents.

 Affordable Live-In Caregivers

 The third option, hiring a foreign au pair, offers the most flexibility of any of the daycare options; however, this option remains limited for military families who choose to live on base.
-As this option is more unorthodox and less familiar to military families, we will discuss this option in a greater depth.
+As this option is more unorthodox and less familiar to military families, we will discuss this option in greater depth.

 An au pair is, essentially, a live in nanny from another country who works on a schedule determined by the family to provide 40-45 hours of daycare per week.
 The au pair, in exchange, receives an opportunity to improve upon her English in addition to room, board, and a weekly stipend provided by the family.
 The average stipend for an au pair in the US is approximately $200 per week, though the family pays typically $350 per week to the hosting agency to cover the costs involved in finding and training the au pair.
 Therefore, the total cost for an au pair for one year is approximately $18,000 in addition to room and board.
 Depending on your location and the number of children in your family, $18,000 may seem cost prohibitive, but for a family with three children living in a higher cost area, the amount is relatively low for childcare, particularly if it affords both spouses the opportunity to work full-time.